 He was also the co-founder of Nomads & Residents (New York, 2000), co-curator of Corso Superiore di Arti Visive della Fondazione Ratti di Como (2006-2011), member of the promoter committee of the Forum dell'Arte Contemporanea italiana, Prato (2015), and member of the collective Lu Cafausu (since 2007).

 He is a teacher at IUAV’s Laboratorio Arti Visive, Venezia (since 2004) and LUCAD’s MFA Faculty (Lesley University, Boston, since 2009).

 Pietroiusti studies micro-events, paradoxical situations, behaviour and minor gestures that make up our daily life.
 In many cases, his anti-spectacular operations actively involve the public; sometimes

 they imply a personal effort that can take the artist on the edge

 of his psychological and physical limits.
 In recent years, his work has been focusing on the topic of the exchange on the paradoxes

 that can arise in the creases of the system and the economy.

-Since 1977, he has been exhibiting in public and private spaces, art-devoted on non-art-devoted, in Italy and abroad.
+Since 1977 he has been exhibiting in public and private spaces - both art-devoted and non-art-devoted - in Italy and abroad.